How To Quit Being Your Worst Critic: Stop Self-Gaslighting

 — The Chicks

-Robin Stern, in her book The Gaslight Effect, says gaslighting happens by “mutual participation” between the “gaslighter” (perpetrator) and “gaslightee” (victim).
+Robin Stern, author of The Gaslight Effect, says gaslighting happens by “mutual participation” between the offender and the victim.
+In self-gaslighting, the victim and the offender are the same person: you.

 So, how to know if you are self-gaslighting?
 And how can you stop this slow self-destruction?